pymontecarlo/pypenelopetools/README.md

 with the goal to facilitate the integration with [pyMonteCarlo](https://github.com/pymontecarlo/pymontecarlo).

+> **Warning**: pyPENELOPEtools does not contain executables of PENELOPE, any of its main programs or data files.
+It also does not provide any code to execute these programs.
+It provides tools to create the input file(s) (e.g. .in) for the main programs and to parse the output file(s) from the simulations (e.g. .dat).

 ## What is PENELOPE?

 PENELOPE (*Penetration and ENErgy LOss of Positrons and Electrons*) is a